kmingulov/java-python-protobuf/README.md

 ### `ruby-client`

-To prepare environment for running the Ruby client, go to `ruby-client` and run:
+To download Ruby dependencies and compile the Protobuf files, use the following commands:
 ```
-# Download dependencies
 bundle install
-# Compile Protobuf files
 rake
 ```